 Signs and symptoms to look out for include:

-- Film over the eye - A whitish or opaque film which moves out over the surface of the eyeball is a protruded nictitating membrane.
+- Film Over the Eye: A whitish or opaque film that moves out over the surface of the eyeball is a protruded nictitating membrane.

-Use only preparations that are specifically labeled for opthalmic use.
+Use only preparations that are specifically labeled for ophthalmic use.

 The source and diagnosis of any eye problems can usually be determined by one of the above symptoms.
 Pay very close attention to your cat to see if he/she exhibits one of them, and see your vet if necessary.

 Cat Eye Infections

 - The Cat Owner's Home Veterinary Handbook by Delbert G. Carlson, D.V.M and James M. Giffin, M.D. - First Edition